 15096 NW Hwy 225, Reddick, FL 32686

-Fairfield Presbyterian Church in Reddick is home to the gravesite of William K. Petty, paternal grandfather of Tom Petty.
+Behind the Fairfield Presbyterian Church in Reddick is the Fairfield Community Cemetery where is located the gravesite of William K. Petty, paternal grandfather of Tom Petty.

-William's wife, Sallie L. Petty, is buried, according to the Find a Grate website (link provided below), in the graveyard behind the Fairfield Baptist Church, which is 1/3rd of a mile south of here.
+William's wife, Sallie L. Petty, is buried, according to the Find a Grate website, in the graveyard behind the Fairfield Baptist Church, which is 1/3rd of a mile south of here.

 https://www.findagrave.com/memorial/30493277/william_kyler_petty